iampaulidrobo/iampaulidrobo/ReadMe.md

 # 💫 About Me:
-Hello 👋<br>I am a ROS developer and I share my passion and persistance for robotics.I have prior exposure for SLAM, Navigation and Path planning.<br><br>🔭 I’m currently working on:<br>    Various path planning algorithms <br>    Data Structures and Algorithm(guess this never get complete)<br>👯 I’m looking to collaborate on:<br>    Publishing research paper,articles and ideas.<br><br>🌱 I’m currently learning:<br>    Design patterns<br>    Music,,,,<br><br>⚡ Fun fact:<br>The size of the universe (space) remains a mystery, contrasting the limitless potential of imagination.
+Hello 👋<br>I am a ROS developer and I share my passion and persistance for robotics.I have prior exposure for SLAM, Navigation and Path planning.<br><br>🔭 I’m currently working on:<br>    Various path planning algorithms <br>    Data Structures and Algorithm(guess this never get completed)<br>👯 I’m looking to collaborate on:<br>    Publishing research paper,articles and ideas.<br><br>🌱 I’m currently learning:<br>    Design patterns<br>    Music,,,,<br><br>⚡ Fun fact:<br>The size of the universe (space) remains a mystery, contrasting the limitless potential of imagination.

 ## 🌐 Socials: